 Yoga Behind Bars by the numbers

-Our 70+ volunteer instructors currently reach an average of 250 students through 37 classes in 15 different facilities in 5 Washington State Counties each week.
+Our team of 100+ volunteer instructors currently reach an average of 250 students through 37 classes weekly, in 17 different facilities in 7 Washington State Counties each week.
 We teach at all custody levels, maximum, medium, and minimum, as well as solitary confinement.

 Our students give this work meaning.
 Each year we teach thousands of incarcerated people yoga, and bring meditation and asanas to a variety of populations, including youth, the mental health unit at the women’s prison, the Veteran’s pod at Kent Jail, and men in solitary at the Monroe prison.